The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.

 Occasionally classes have to be cancelled because of extreme weather conditions or other emergencies.
 The most detailed information is on the HCC website www.housatonic.edu or by calling 203-332-5200.
 Students should login to myCommNet to sign up for myCommNet Alert text messages to receive weather cancellations and closings.

 If a faculty member is going to be late or cannot meet a class because of an emergency, he or she will make every effort to have someone inform you.
-Many faculty members will inform you during the first class sessions what to do in such an event.
 However, if any faculty member is late arriving for class (more than 20 minutes), you can:

 For the complete policy see Appendix IV.